dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T29: Market domination leads to higher prices and less choice for consumers.
+### T29: Dominance in an industry can result in higher prices and reduced choices for consumers.

 |Support|
 |---|